 Look Up!
 There’s More!

-As you are touring the second floor of Old Capitol, you’ll find the original bell (1844) that rang out for SUI students between 1855-1857.
+As you are touring Old Capitol, you’ll find the original bell (1844) that rang out for SUI students between 1855-1857.
 It hung in

 Mechanics’ Academy, where the first University classes were held beginning in 1855.

 Read more about the many bells of Iowa City here, including the three bells of Old Capitol.